varshanegi18/OSINT-Open-Source-Intelligence-/OSINT.md

 ## **Ethics & Law: Privacy, Misinformation & Geopolitics**

 Open Source Intelligence (OSINT) offers powerful ways to gather information, but it also raises important **ethical and legal concerns**.
-Since OSINT relies on publicly available data, professionals must carefully consider **how, why, and when** that data is collected and used.
+Since OSINT relies on publicly available data, professionals must carefully consider **how, why, and when** that data is collected and used. ethics and law are very important in the osint investigaion as who will be responsible if someones privacy is getting harm

 1. **Privacy** – Even if information is public (e.g., on social media), it does not always mean it is ethical to use.
 OSINT practitioners must respect personal boundaries and avoid actions that could feel invasive or harmful to individuals.